 Do you know the old adage that says men hug women so they can get sex, while women have sex to get hugs?
 It was in the days of rare divorce and couples worked around their issues.

-Suffice it to say our society doesn’t teach intimacy, nor do people generally understand it.
+Suffice it to say, our society doesn’t teach intimacy in marriage, nor do people generally understand it.
 Society teaches a sexuality that is both raw and shallow, focusing on physical pleasure as the “ultimate” reward.
 The connection between sex and lovemaking has become a mere exchange of words, and the value of keeping sex as an exclusive tool for married couples is lost.

 Think about these for a moment: